 What Is Acupuncture?

-Acupuncture is a derivative of Traditional Chinese Medicine and involves using extremely fine needles in specific points from head to toe.
-Over thousands of years, the practice of acupuncture has evolved and is now a widely accepted and frequently used treatment in physiotherapy.
-In combining traditional theory and acupuncture points with modern science and knowledge of anatomy, acupuncture has become another tool for achieving many of the desired effects which people commonly attend physiotherapy to achieve.
+Acupuncture is treatment method in Traditional Chinese Medicine.
+It involves using extremely fine needles in specific points from head to toe.
+Over thousands of years, the practice has evolved.
+Now, it is a widely accepted and frequently used treatment method in physiotherapy and massage therapy.
+In combining traditional theory with modern science and knowledge of anatomy, acupuncture has become another tool for physiotherapists.
+Actually, it can help to achieve many of the desired effects which people commonly attend physiotherapy to achieve through other types of therapy.
 Acupuncture is a low-risk treatment option and impacts three main areas: pain control, nervous system regulation, and tissue healing.

 How Long Does